Floorp-Projects/Floorp/docs/code-quality/lint/linters/file-whitespace.rst

 Trailing whitespaces
 ====================

-This linter verifies if a file has unnecessary trailing whitespaces or Windows carriage return.
+This linter verifies if a file has unnecessary trailing whitespaces, Windows carriage return or empty lines at the end of file.

 Run Locally